 The organization has managed an exhibit of Esther’s works that has toured nationally; published an award-winning book, Memories of Survival, that has been translated into Japanese and Korean; developed and disseminated curricula for students from elementary school through high school; and produced a multiple-award-winning 30-minute documentary, “Through the Eye of the Needle: The Art of Esther Nisenthal Krinitz,” completed in late 2011, that continues to be screened across the country and abroad, and has recently seen its television broadcast premier on Maryland Public Television.
 Among its other projects, Art and Remembrance is using the film as a prompt for reflection, discussion, and story sharing through art–primarily working with immigrants and others who have suffered injustice–through a new program called HeART and Story.

-The organization is also working on a traveling exhibit of high-quality photo reproductions of Esther Krinitz’s artwork, to make the art and story more accessible.
+To make the art and story more accessible, the organization also began traveling an exhibit of high-quality photographic reproductions of Esther Krinitz’s artwork.
 Over the years, Art and Remembrance has also helped bring to public attention the work of others who have shared their story through art–and particularly through fabric art.